 Pebble trays are an easy way to increase the humidity around your plant.
 Simply fill a tray with pebbles and water.
 Place the pot on top of the pebbles, making sure that the pot is not touching the water.
 The evaporation from the water will increase the humidity around the plant.

-Humidifiers are another easy way to increase the humidity.
-There are many different types of humidifiers available, so choose one that is right for your home.
+Humidifiers are another easy way to increase humidity.
+Many different types of humidifiers are available, so choose one that is right for your home.
 Be sure to clean the humidifier regularly to prevent the growth of mold and bacteria.

 What if the air is too humid?

 If the air is too humid, the leaves will start to yellow and drop off.
 The best way to reduce the humidity is to use a dehumidifier or open a window.